sahilrajput03/learn-flutter/README.md

 ## Accessiblity

-- Flutter Docs | Screen Reader: [Click here](https://docs.flutter.dev/ui/accessibility-and-internationalization/accessibility#screen-readers)
+- Flutter Docs | Screen readers: [Click here](https://docs.flutter.dev/ui/accessibility-and-internationalization/accessibility#screen-readers)

 1. tab switching works quite cool with a list of websited made with flutter
 2. VoiceOver (apple official screen reader app) doesn't work great at all, check this issue: [Click here](https://github.com/flutter/flutter/issues/115158) (~found by Eric)

+*As per testing from Eric, screen readers doesn't work when tested from the resource of reddit i.e, "List of web apps built with Flutter".*